KoreTeknology/ComfyUI-Compositing-Nodes-Pack/README.md

 - [ComfyUi-Manager](https://github.com/ltdrdata/ComfyUI-Manager)

+> [!TIP]
-If you have already ComfyUI installed and working, you can simply copy and paste the **Compositing nodes Pack** into the custom nodes folder.
+> If you have already ComfyUI installed and working, you can simply copy and paste the **Compositing nodes Pack** into the custom nodes folder.
 Enjoy!

 ---